Care Guides > How to Choose a Care Home

 Some residents may even have their own balcony or a room that leads onto a private patio or garden.

-Communal areas are the life and soul of a care home - bustling spaces where residents can meet to socialise over a cup of tea, catch up on their favourite TV programme, play games and join in with activities.
+Communal areas are the life and soul of a care home - bustling spaces such as comfortable lounges where residents can meet to socialise over a cup of tea, catch up on their favourite TV programme, play games and join in with activities.

 A communal garden is an added bonus.
 This can be vital for getting some fresh air and enjoying the sun on a warm summer’s day!